Magomed Ozdoyev: Club career

 He made his Russian Premier League debut on 10 July 2010 for Lokomotiv Moscow in a game against FC Anzhi Makhachkala.

 On 14 July 2014, Ozdoyev was loaned by Lokomotiv Moscow to Russian Football Premier League rivals Rubin Kazan for 1 year with buying option.

 On 13 February 2017, he was loaned by Rubin Kazan to FC Terek Grozny until the end of the 2016–17 season.

 On 15 February 2018, he signed a 4.5-year contract with Zenit St. Petersburg.
 On 25 May 2022, Ozdoyev left Zenit as his contract expired.

 On 28 July 2022, Ozdoyev joined Fatih Karagümrük in Turkey.

+On 7 Aug 2023, Ozdoyev joined PAOK FC in Greece.
+On 7 April 2024 he scored the tying goal against AEK Athens securing a 2-2 away tie.

 International career

 On 11 May 2012, Ozdoyev was named to the Russia's provisional squad for the UEFA Euro 2012.
 It was the first time he was called up to the national team.
 He was not included on the final official squad for the competition.
 He has become the first Ingush to be called to the Russian national team.
 He made his national team debut on 3 September 2014 in a friendly against Azerbaijan.
 He scored his first national team goal on 15 November 2016 in a friendly against Romania which finished as a 1–0 victory for Russia in the city of Grozny, where he was born.

 On 11 May 2021, he was included in the preliminary extended 30-man squad for UEFA Euro 2020.
 On 2 June 2021, he was included in the final squad, making history as the first Caucasian Muslim footballer to represent the Russian side in a major competition.
-He played the full match in Russia's opening game against Belgium on 12 June 2021 as Russia lost 0–3.
-He again started and was substituted after an hour of play each time in the second game against Finland on 16 June in a 1–0 victory and the last group stage game against Denmark as Russia lost 1–4 and was eliminated.
+He played the full match in Russia's opening game against Belgium on 12 June 2021 as Russia lost 3–0.
+He again started and was substituted after an hour of play each time in the second game against Finland on 16 June in a 1–0 victory and the last group stage game against Denmark as Russia lost 4–1 and was eliminated.